 Criminals posing as tour agents or taxi drivers operate at the airport and in Havana.

 Car-related crime is increasing.
-A common ploy used by thieves is to slash car tyres and then assist in repairs, while an accomplice steals from the vehicle.
+A common tactic is to slash car tyres and then assist in repairs, while an accomplice steals from the vehicle.
 Thieves who pose as hitchhikers are also common.

 - Carry only what you need.
 Leave other valuables in a secure location.

-- Don't place jewellery, cameras, electronics and other valuable items in your checked luggage – carry valuables securely on your person or in your carry-on baggage.
+- Don't place jewellery, cameras, electronics and other valuable items in your checked luggage.

 - Only use established tour operators and registered taxis.

 - Pay close attention to your belongings, especially on public transport and in tourist areas.

 - Keep vehicles doors locked, windows up and valuables out of sight, including when moving.

 - Be wary of people who offer to assist if your car is damaged.

 - If you're a victim of crime or theft, make sure you get a written police report (Comprobante de Denuncia) from the Cuban police (Policia Nacional) before you leave.